 The U.K. is walking a tightrope here, with the need to preserve Northern Ireland’s relationship with the Irish Republic, as well as its relationship with the Britains; it seems unlikely that any solution will be satisfactory to all.

-Not only is weak negotiating on behalf of May’s government a disappointment to many, but the length of the transition period is set to drag out until Britain’s next general election, which it is feared will become a second “referendum” on Brexit.We value your comments!
-Please weigh in on our comment section below.
+Not only is weak negotiating on behalf of May’s government a disappointment to many, but the length of the transition period is set to drag out until Britain’s next general election, which it is feared will become a second “referendum” on Brexit.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com